xd009642/xd009642.github.io/_posts/2023-11-30-povception.markdown

 _This is a rehosting of a blog originally on www.rs-online.com where our team won a £1,500 prize for the below project.
 As it's now been taken offline I'm preserving it here!_

+_We also won a single desk calendar to share between 3 people at our employer_

 This project was created by a three-man team comprising of two hardware engineers and a software engineer.
 From the very beginning, we knew we wanted to do something unique and challenging for a Christmas competition.
 The